Donald Trump's lawyers ask judge to walk away from criminal case, echoing allegations of political bias - ExBulletin

 Merchan did not respond to requests from The Associated Press asking him to confirm or deny whether he was the person who made the donations, which include $15 for President Joe Bidens’ campaign against Trump, records show. federal campaign finance.
 Such contributions are generally prohibited by court rules.

-The former presidents’ criminal case is historic, and it is important that the people of New York and this nation be confident that the presiding jurist is impartial, Trump’s lawyers wrote in what is called a motion for recusal.
+The former president’s criminal case is historic, and it’s important that the people of New York and this nation be confident that the jurist presiding over it is impartial, Trump’s lawyers wrote in what a recusal motion is called.

 The recusal decision is up to Merchan himself, who previously denied such a request when the Trumps company was on trial.
 Trump’s lawyers could also make a play to raise the issue on appeal if he is found guilty.
 Along with their motion, Trump’s lawyers submitted 42 pages of what it says is evidence of Merchans’ political bias.